Edible Herbs for Groundcover in garden

 Find herb plants for sale at your local garden center, plant nursery or specialist herb farm.
 Or you can grow from seed.

-In USA, try your regular seed supplier or Seed Savers Exchange which offers heirloom, organic, Non-GMO seeds.
+In USA, try your regular seed supplier, like MIGardener or Seed Savers Exchange which offers heirloom, organic, Non-GMO seeds.

 In UK, there are many local herb farms and Jekka’s sells a wide range of herb seeds, including some unusual varieties.